PETA Moves to Place Ad Encouraging Residents Against the Idea of Having Chicken Farms in Their Community to Go Vegan

 PETA—whose motto reads, in part, that “animals are not ours to eat”—notes that a chicken factory can produce more than 3,000 pounds of manure every day.
 The odor can permeate the surrounding air, and runoff can contaminate local drinking water.
 On these farms, chickens are often crammed by the tens of thousands into filthy, ammonia-filled sheds where they live amid dead chickens and their own waste.
 After being transported to the slaughterhouse in all weather extremes, their throats are often cut while they’re still conscious, and many are scalded to death in defeathering tanks.

 Every person who goes vegan not only spares more than 100 animals a year daily suffering and a terrifying death but also reduces his or her risk of developing heart disease, cancer, diabetes, and numerous other ailments.
-Additionally, a report by the United Nations concluded that a global switch to vegan eating is necessary to combat the worst effects of climate change.
+Additionally, a report by the United Nations concluded that a global switch to vegan eating is vital if we are to combat the worst effects of climate change.